WeblateOrg/weblate/docs/user/translating.rst

 Translating using Weblate
 =========================

 Thank you for interest in translating using Weblate.
-Weblate can be used to translate many projects and every project can have different settings which influence whether you can translate or add suggestions only.
+Projects can be either be set up for direct translation, or by way of accepting suggestions on behalf of users without accounts.

-Overall there are the following possibilities for translating:
+Overall, there are the modes of translation:

 * Projects accepts direct translations
-* Projects accepts only suggestions and those are accepted once they get a defined number of votes
+* Projects accepts only suggestions, which are accepted once given a defined number of votes

-There are also some options for translation project visibility:
+Options for translation project visibility:

-* It can be publicly visible and anybody can contribute
+* Publicly visible and anybody can contribute
-* It can be visible only to certain group of translators
+* Visible only to a certain group of translators

-Please see :ref:`workflows` for more information about translation workflow.
+Please see :ref:`workflows` for more info on translation workflow.

 Translation projects
 --------------------

-Translation projects are used to organize translations into related groups.
-It can be one software component, book or anything closely related.
+Translation projects hold related components, related to the same software, book, or project.

 .. image:: /images/project-overview.png